 2. Integrates with different marketing channels

 According to Salesforce, 94% of companies use a business website, 83% use email marketing, and 79% use social media marketing.
-And to make a bold statement, I suggest you are using all those three, if not more.
+To make a bold statement, I suggest you are using all those three, if not more.

 CRM tools help you fully coordinate and integrate all your marketing channels by syncing your customer journey in one place.
 From the moment a lead likes your Facebook page, visit your website, sign up for a product, etc.